Building a tiny house: How to get started

 If you plan to live off the grid, you might consider avoiding utilities altogether by installing solar panels, a freshwater holding tank, a water pump, an incinerating toilet for waste disposal and a greywater (wastewater) runoff system to divert sink and bath water.

 While living off grid can be a dream, dealing with your own wastewater can get messy, and limiting your water consumption can be difficult.
 Renting a travel trailer and taking an off-the-grid camping trip with no hookups can help you get a taste before you jump into a complete tiny home build.

 “I think this is the long-term goal of most people who go tiny,” Haery says.

 If you’d like to be off the grid but want your own utility lines put in, you’ll need to obtain permits from the city or county to do so, which will add to your costs and project timeline.

-Many folks consider building a tiny house not only for the appeal of a fuller life with less stuff, but also to save more money, escape rising home prices or avoid being shackled to a mortgage.
-Tiny houses can cost as little as $4,000 on the low end and $180,000 on the high end.
-According to Haery, the average is roughly $60,000.
+Many folks consider building a tiny house not only for the appeal of a life with less stuff, but also to save more money, escape rising home prices or avoid being shackled to a mortgage.
+Tiny houses can cost as little as $4,000 on the low end and $180,000 on the higher end.
+According to Haery, the average is roughly $75,000.

 As you plan your tiny house budget, be sure to factor in the cost of buying or leasing land, supplying power and water, the amenities you want and a trailer if you’re looking for a mobile option.